KSDunne/statement_beauty/README.md

 6. Blog detail page that has different capabilities when logged in compared to when not logged in
 7. Log out page
 8. About page
-9. Book makeover page that can be only accessed when logged in
+9. Book makeover page, that can be only accessed when logged in.
+This includes full front-end CRUD functionality for the user

 ### User stories